ymgyt/tracing-cloudwatch/README.md

 tracing-cloudwatch is a custom tracing-subscriber layer that sends your application's tracing events(logs) to AWS CloudWatch Logs.

+Currently, we have supported [rusoto](https://github.com/rusoto/rusoto) and the [AWS SDK](https://github.com/awslabs/aws-sdk-rust) as AWS clients.

 ## Usage

 ### With Rusoto